Assettoo/Assetto-MainDEV/README.md

-# ASSETTO is a Decentralised IMP DOC storage DAPP Build on Nervous Network Blockchain.
+## ASSETTO is a Decentralised IMP DOC storage DAPP Build on Nervous Network Blockchain.

- We are using different Tech Stack to achieve it.
+ # We are using different Tech Stack to achieve it.

- 1) We have Create a FRONTEND with the help of CREATE-REACT_APP using JS library - REACT.
+ 1)We have Create a FRONTEND with the help of CREATE-REACT_APP using JS library - REACT.

  2)We have used Solidity to create SMART CONTRACT (OUR LOGIC) to store different important docs on the NERVOUS NETWORK BLOCKCHAIN.